 When a fellow officer is ostracized for testifying against her partner, Jamie stands up and volunteers to ride with her for a week, facing the wrath of his own partner and fellow cops.
 Erin and Danny clash when a settled case becomes a new homicide.

 When an officer is outed and his partner refuses to ride with him, Danny and Baez are asked to work with new partners temporarily.
-Eddie and James try to steal a collar from a pompous detective.
+Eddie and Jamie try to steal a collar from a pompous detective.
 Frank speaks out about equality on the force.